pokusew/fel-project/final-report/TEXT.md

 Such architecture greatly supports the separations of concerns and allows code reuse.
 That further enables efficient code sharing of common functional among different projects with different applications.
-That in fact, is one of the most significant features of ROS as there are thousands of ROS packages provided by the ROS community .
+That in fact, is one of the most significant features of ROS as there are thousands of ROS packages provided by the ROS community.
 Then, developers can focus on their application specific problems while reusing the code for the common parts.